 bottleneck in your application, as even with this simple data type it’s

-more than an order of magnitude slower than other serialization options,
+significantly slower than some of the other serialization options,

 not to mention very wasteful with memory.